Memotech-Bill/pysolis/README.md

 /usr/bin/python3 -m http.server 8080 --cgi >/dev/null 2>&1 &
 ````

-Which is in turn started from crontab using "@reboot".
+Which is in turn started from crontab using `@reboot`.

 This is acceptable for a system that is only accessible from within the home network.
 If there is any exposure to the wider internet then a more secure server should be used.